When can we reconstruct the ancestral state? Beyond Brownian motion: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this paper, we prove that under some regularity conditions, the big bang condition is a necessary and sufficient condition for the existence of a consistent ancestral state reconstruction method for continuous traits.
-We verify these conditions for Ornstein-Uhlenbeck, reflected Brownian motion, and Cox-Ingersoll-Ross models.
-We hypothesize that the big bang condition is also a necessary and sufficient condition for the existence of a consistent estimator for the ancestral state under the bounded Brownian motion model.
-Our simulation provides strong supporting evidence for this hypothesis.
+We verify these conditions for Ornstein-Uhlenbeck, reflected Brownian motion, bounded Brownian motion and Cox-Ingersoll-Ross models.

 It is worth noticing that under the BM model, the MLE for the ancestral state is consistent if and only if the big bang condition holds \citep{ho2021can}.
 However, it is unclear if this result is still true beyond BM models.
 Since MLE is the most popular method for reconstructing the ancestral state, studying its consistency property is of great interest.